 - Burlap, for example, cannot be washed in washing machines.
 As jute is a natural fiber, it can disintegrate if fully immersed in water for long periods of time

 Is jute better than cotton?

 Environmentally-wise, it is.
-While both of these fibres are natural, jute needs less water than cotton, it only requires rain to grow, whereas cotton needs a much larger amount of water.
+While both of these fibers are natural, jute needs less water than cotton, it only requires rain to grow, whereas cotton needs a much larger amount of water.

 Is jute stronger than cotton?

 Indeed, jute is stronger than cotton.
-Cotton fibres are very soft, delicate and fluffy.
-They can stretch and tear easily but jute fibres retain their shape when used for bags, for example, and provide resistance to tension, heavyweights and friction.
+Cotton fibers are very soft, delicate, and fluffy.
+They can stretch and tear easily but jute fibers retain their shape when used for bags, for example, and provide resistance to tension, heavyweights, and friction.

 Jute is not only eco-friendly it is a great material for all sorts of products!

 Gradually, the world has become increasingly aware of the use of sustainable and biodegradable products.
-While synthetic fibres continue to dominate the market, natural fibres such as jute are expanding their presence in industries and households.
+While synthetic fibers continue to dominate the market, natural fibers such as jute are expanding their presence in industries and households.

 If you found this post helpful, please help someone by sharing this article – sharing is caring 🙂 !